Generalized local jacobians and commutative group stacks: Grothendieck's generalized local jacobians

 \textit{Proof of the lemma.} Suppose that we are given an extension of commutative pro-algebraic groups $\xymatrix{0 \ar[r] & \Ga \ar[r] & H \ar[r] & J_x(X) \ar[r] & 0.}$ By the universal property of $J_0(X)$, construction a section $J_0(X) \to H$ is equivalent to give an element $s \in H^{d}_x(X,H)$, which projects to the universal element in $H^d_x(X,J_x(X))$.
 But we have an exact sequence in $fppf$ cohomology of $X$ local at $x$ $H^{d}_x(X,H) \to H^d_x(X,J_x(X)) \to H^{d+1}_x(X,\Ga)=0$, showing that $H^{d}_x(X,H) \to H^d_x(X,J_x(X))$ is surjective.
 Therefore the short exact sequence splits showing that $Ext^1_{naive}(J_x(X),\Ga)=0$.
 Moreover, it is well known, and can be proven using Dieudonné theory, that $Ext^i_{naive}(A,\Ga)=0$ for all $i>1$ and all commutative unipotent pro-algebraic group $A$ over $k$ (see \cite{MR0302656} proposition V-1 5.1 and 5.2). $\Box$ \\

 We thus know that $\psi_{\Ga}^i$ is an isomorphism for all $i$.
 It remains to treat the case of a general commutative unipotent group $G$.
-Any such group possesses a decomposition series whose layers $G_\alpha$ can be realized in a short exact sequence $0 \to G_\alpha \to \Ga\to \Ga$.
-The associated long exact sequences and the lemma easily implies that $\psi_G^i$ is also an isomorphism for all $i$ (note that the domains and codomains of $\psi_G^i$ can be non-zero for $i=1$). $\Box$ \\
+Any such group possesses a composition series whose layers $G_\alpha$ can be realized in a short exact sequence $0 \to G_\alpha \to \Ga\to \Ga$.
+The associated long exact sequences and the lemma easily imply that $\psi_G^i$ is also an isomorphism for all $i$ (note that the domains and codomains of $\psi_G^i$ can be non-zero for $i=1$). $\Box$ \\

-\begin{rmk} \begin{enumerate} \item \emph{The previous proposition provides a close relation between our algebraic homology $\HH^{alg}(X)$ and the original Grothendieck's construction $J_*(X)$ of.
-The former is a truncated version of the later, but both can be used in order to express the fppf cohomology of $X$ with coefficients in a commutative group scheme. } \item \emph{The extra conditions on $G$, being affine for $i>0$ and unipotent for $i>1$, does not appear in Grothendieck's original construction.
-This is because his construction is originaly made using the Zariski topology instead othe fppf topology, and higher Zariski cohomology groups with coefficients in group schemes vanish outside of the unipotent context.}
+\begin{rmk} \begin{enumerate} \item \emph{The previous proposition provides a close relation between our algebraic homology $\HH^{alg}(X)$ and the original Grothendieck's construction $J_*(X)$.
+The latter is a truncated version of the former, but both can be used in order to express the fppf cohomology of $X$ with coefficients in a commutative group scheme. } \item \emph{The extra conditions on $G$, being affine for $i>0$ and unipotent for $i>1$, do not appear in Grothendieck's original construction.
+This is because his construction is originaly made using the Zariski topology instead ot he fppf topology, and higher Zariski cohomology groups with coefficients in group schemes vanish outside of the unipotent context.}

 \end{enumerate}

 \end{rmk}